Rub ‘n Restore® is easily rubbing off, revealing the old color.

 Rub-off is typically caused by wax, silicone, or oil-based conditioning products, which leave a residue that inhibits the pigment’s ability to bond.

-Did you clean with alcohol?
-Did you do the tape test for adhesion?
-If you need to re-prep the surface, work with denatured or rubbing alcohol.
-Lacquer or paint thinner can also be used.
+If you need to re-prep the surface, work with a stronger solvent like lacquer or paint thinner.
 Use a toothbrush or nail brush, particularly to clean the deeper creases and recesses of the grain.
 Only strip the areas that are wearing poorly; recall the old adage, “if it ain’t broke, don’t fix it.”

-Color rubbing off leather and poor color wear can also be caused by:
+Color rubbing off can also be caused by:

 • areas that are saturated with body oil;